Saurabh4Dev/EyeForBlind/README.md

 ### 3. Project completion steps
 ```
-The major steps that you have to perform can be briefly summarised in the following steps:
+The major steps to perform can be briefly summarised in the following steps:

 Data Understanding: Load the data and understand the representation.
 Data Preprocessing:Process both images and captions to the desired format.